EpiLink/EpiLink/docs/MaintainerGuide.md

 The most important part of EpiLink is the configuration file.

-The reference configuration has all the information you need.
+?> The [reference configuration file](https://github.com/EpiLink/EpiLink/blob/master/bot/config/epilink_config.yaml) has all the information you need.
 This page has more details on what to fill in, when and where.

 The standard name for the configuration file is `epilink_config.yaml`, although this is just a convention and you can use any name you like.